-- (2) For a deposition to be admissible under subsection (1) in any proceedings, the deposition must - - (a) have been taken on oath; - (b) must have been taken before a justice or magistrate in any British Colony or a British consular officer in any other place; - (c) must be authenticated by the signature of the justice, magistrate or officer taking it; and - (d) must, if the proceedings are criminal proceedings, have been taken in the presence of the accused, and, in a case falling within paragraph (d), the deposition shall be certified by the justice, magistrate or officer taking it to have been taken in the presence of the accused.
+- 446. (1) If the evidence of any person is required in the course of any legal proceeding before a judge or magistrate in relation to the subject matter of the proceedings and it is proved that that person cannot be found in the Islands, any deposition that he may have previously made at a place outside the Islands in relation to the same subject matter shall, subject to subsection (2), be admissible in evidence in those proceedings. - (2) For a deposition to be admissible under subsection (1) in any proceedings, the deposition shall - - (a) have been taken on oath: - (b) have been taken before a justice or magistrate in any British Colony or a British consular officer in any other place; - be authenticated by the signature of the justice, magistrate or officer taking it; and - (d) if the proceedings are criminal proceedings, have been taken in the presence of the accused, and, in a case falling within paragraph (d), the deposition shall be certified by the justice, magistrate or officer taking it to have been taken in the presence of the accused.